ozgurgulsuna/ELE713-SwitchedPowerSupplies/README.md

 The code can be found in [magnetic design folder](%5B02%5D%20Magnetic%20Design/magnetic_design.m).

-## Transformer Implementation
+## Transformer Realization

-Evaluating the available cores, calculations are made, and a few candidate cores are chosen based on area product criteria.
+After evaluating the available cores, calculations are made, and a few candidate cores are chosen based on area product criteria.
 As a final decision, E30/15/7 3C94 is chosen (by Ferroxcube).
 There were smaller options; however, this core is favored considering the ease of implementation.
 Our switching frequency is chosen as 200kHz.
 At 200kHz, which is moderately high, we used $1 mm^2$ litz wires to avoid the skin effect and proximity effect.
 For the primary we have 10 turns with no parallel wires, at the secondary, we have 4 turns with 2 parallel wires.
 The auxiliary winding is winded using 0.2 $mm^2$ litz cable to have lower losses.
-*Other windings are going to be written, winding diagram will be shared.
+Reset winding and primary bias circuitry are winded with thin copper cables so that they won't carry high currents.
+The order of windings are secondary-auxiliary-reset-bias-primary.

 ---
 # CONTROLLER DESIGN